 The hip thrust is one of the best exercises to strengthen the posterior chain muscles.
 This exercise specifically targets the glutes and hamstrings.

-Many people have weak glutes and hamstrings and due to this, whenever they do any heavy squats or lunges, they hurt their knees.
-This is because their hamstrings and glutes are not strong enough to contribute during squats.
-This puts an extra load on the quads and thus more load on your knees.
+Many people have weak glutes and hamstrings, and due to this, whenever they do any heavy squats or lunges, they hurt their knees.
+Their hamstrings and glutes are not strong enough to contribute during squats.
+This puts an extra load on the quads and, thus, more on your knees.

-Therefore you must have a strong posterior chain if you want to stay away from injuries.
-So doing exercises like hip thrust is a great way to build stronger glutes and hams just like sumo deadlifts.
+Therefore, you must have a strong posterior chain if you want to stay away from injuries.
+So, exercises like hip thrusts are a great way to build stronger glutes and hams, just like sumo deadlifts.

 Targeted muscles – Glutes, hamstrings, and lower back